 4.)
 Celebrate success.

 It’s important that big and small wins are celebrated.
 Leaders can do this by recognizing achievements in emails, at luncheons, or during other meetings.
-Taking the time to recognize wins provides an opportunity to reinforce the behaviors and further the change in culture.
+Taking the time to recognize wins provides an opportunity to reinforce the behaviors and further the change in culture of safety.